 - "Media player" > "OK" > "AVM FRITZ!Mediaserver" > "OK" > "File index" > "OK" > "Start Indexing"

 - Call up the FRITZ!Box media server on a playback device or software that supports UPnP.

 - Click "File Index" and then "Start Indexing".

 Now the FRITZ!Box indexes all of the media files.
 Depending on the number of media files, it may take a long time to index them; the process is completed when the message "Indexing: successful" or "was created" is displayed.

 3 File format is not supported

-Media files come in many different file formats (such as audio, video and container format), not all of which are supported by the FRITZ!Box Media Server.
-In this guide you will find an overview of the file formats supported by the media server.
+Media files come in many different file formats, not all of which are supported by the FRITZ!Box Media Server.
+This guide contains an overview of the file formats supported by the media server.

 Playback devices or software display media files if the FRITZ!Box Media Server supports their file format.
 However, if the FRITZ!Box cannot interpret the TAG information for a particular media file, then it is only displayed in the view "Folder" and "All tracks", "All videos" or "All images" (depending on the file type).

 Playback devices or software do not display media files if the FRITZ!Box Media Server does not support their file formats.